azat-co/practicalnode/chapter1/chapter1.md

 const http = require('http')
 ```

-Node comes with core modules but most developers rely on the vast ecosystem of community-created  FOSS (free and open-source) modules.
+Node comes with core modules, but most developers rely on the vast ecosystem of community-created  FOSS (free and open-source) modules.
 These modules often allow developers to not write code because a module has all the functionality needed.
 With large number of modules, it's important to find just the right one for the job.
-The best place to start your search for a module is your favorite search engine such as Google, Bing or DuckDuckGo.
+The best place to start your search for a module is your favorite search engine such as Google, Bing, or DuckDuckGo.
 A list of noncore modules is found at the following locations:

-- [npm search](https://www.npmjs.com/browse/keyword/search): <https://www.npmjs.com/browse/keyword/search>: The main npm search by npm itself
+- [npm search](https://www.npmjs.org/browse/keyword/search): <https://www.npmjs.com/browse/keyword/search>: The main npm search by npm itself
 - [node-modules.com](http://node-modules.com) (<http://node-modules.com>): Search for npm
 - [npms.io](https://npms.io) (<https://npms.io>): Another search for npm